(Avail. 24/7)

 After your arrest, it can seem like your entire life is on hold.
 Grano Law Offices, P.C. is here to help.
 Get a FREE CASE STRATEGY SESSION by calling me at (505) 426-8711.

 Feel more comfortable shooting me a note?
 No problem.
-Send us a message through the form at the bottom of this page.
+Send us a message using the form at the bottom of this page.